What Can You Do If Your Cat Won’t Let You Sleep Through The Night?

 7. Play with your cat throughout the day, if possible, instead of letting the cat sleep most of the day.

-8. If a medical issue is suspected, have a veterinarian check your cat for a condition causing pain like arthritis, anxiety, hyperthyroidism, kidney disease, etc.
+8. If a medical issue is suspected, have a veterinarian check your cat for a condition causing discomfort.

 9. Melatonin, designed for cats, might help your pet sleep through the night.